hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MapReduce-Essentials.md

 ![](images/mapreduce_workflow_small.png)

-The corresponding map and reduce function in pseudo code would look like the following.
-The Hazelcast code example will be shown in the next sub-chapter.
+In pseudo code the corresponding map and reduce function would look like the following.
+We will show the Hazelcast code example will be shown in the next sub-chapter.

 ```plain
 map( key:String, document:String ):Void ->